 The truth is, 9 times out of 10, your professor is probably about as excited about reading your paper as you were about sitting down to write the thing in the first place.
 Tutors are human and, like you, probably have better things to be doing (most of them anyway).

-Yes, this is very much easier said that done.
+Yes, this is very much easier said than done.
 How exactly can you make asphalt sound fascinating?
 Well, actually you can.
 Think about the subject of economics.
 Remotely interested?
 Nope.
 However, one fabulous author took a subject that fills most people will dread and wrote one of the best sellers of all time: Freakanomics.
 How did he transform something from mundane to “must read”?
 He wrote about the topics within the framework of interesting phenomenon and everyday events that interest us all and produced the following thesis statement:

 Crime rates in the United States have decreased because abortion was legalized and fewer future criminals were born.